On This Page

 I have lots more information about teasers in my page on Teaser Bets in the NFL.

-Buying Half a Point
+Buying Half a Point off the Spread

 My page on alternate point spreads shows what it is worth to buy or sell up to seven points off the spread.
 That page has not been updated with the latest data yet.